Estate Planning (Wills, Trusts, and Bequests)

 Selecting gift option(s) that make sense for you will depend on a variety of personal factors and preferences.
 This information is not intended to provide definitive tax advice and you should consult your tax advisor to assess the potential tax consequences (to you and/or your estate) of making various types of charitable gifts.
 Thank you very much for considering a donation to CCSPCA.
 On behalf of all creatures big and small, we thank you for your generous support.

-Central California SPCA is a private, non-profit animal welfare organization and although the CCSPCA is contracted to conduct Animal Control Services and Rabies Control Enforcement within the City of Fresno, we are not federally, state, or locally funded and do not receive aid from any national organization (including the ASPCA).
+Central California SPCA is a private, non-profit animal welfare organization and we are not federally, state, or locally funded and do not receive aid from any national organization (including the ASPCA).
 The CCSPCA owns its own land, buildings, and equipment purchased with privately donated funds.
 Our funds come from our loyal supporters, allowing us to provide many vital services to our community.
 Donations are tax-deductible to the extent provided by law; please check with your accountant or tax advisor for more information.
 CCSPCA’s federal tax identification number is #94-1207695.